syncfusion/ej2-react-docs/src/charts/bullet-chart/axis-customization.md

 ## Custom Label Format

-You can also customize the axis label format using a placeholder like ${value}K, in which the value represents the axis label, e.g. $20K.
+Using the [`labelFormat`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#labelformat) property, axis labels can be specified with a custom defined format in addition to the axis value.
+The label format uses a placeholder such as **${value}K**, which represents the axis label.

 {% tab template="bullet-chart/axis-customization/axis", sourceFiles="app/**/*.tsx", compileJsx=true %}